Analysis: Few good options on anthem protests for NFL owners

 GO BACK TO THE OLD WAY

-The Plan: Ask players to stand at attention during the national anthem, and hope that they do.
+The Plan: Ask players to stand at attention during the national anthem, and hope they do.

 KEEP PLAYERS IN THE LOCKER ROOM DURING THE ANTHEM

 The Plan: Players can’t protest during the anthem if they aren’t on the field during the anthem.
 Or so the theory goes.
-But the demonstrations were never about the anthem itself; it started as a way for 49ers quarterback Colin Kaepernick to protest racial inequality and expanded into a league-wide us-vs.-them after Trump’s hollered at one rally: “Get that son of a bitch off the field.”
+But the demonstrations were never about the anthem itself.
+They started as a way for 49ers quarterback Colin Kaepernick to protest racial inequality and expanded into a leaguewide us-vs.-them after Trump hollered at one rally: “Get that son of a bitch off the field.”

 The Winners: Fans who were triggered by the sight of players kneeling during the song.
 And players, who could surely find another forum for their protests.